capital-G/DynGen/README.md

 ## Demo

-Scripts are transferred to the server via Buffers - so all source code will be translated to its ascii representation.
+Scripts are registered on the server via `JSFXDef` and behaves like `SynthDef`.

 All inputs are available via the variables `in0`, `in1`, ... and the outputs need to be written to `out0`, `out1`, ...